arsin305/eve-o-preview-linux/README.md

 This is an unofficial, community-created tool and is **not affiliated with, endorsed by, or supported by CCP Games**.
 EVE Online™ is a registered trademark of CCP hf.

+**Personal Project:**

+This tool was originally developed as a personal project for my own use while multiboxing EVE Online on Linux.
+I'm sharing it with the community in hopes that other Linux players find it useful.
+As this is a hobby project, updates and support are provided on a best-effort basis.

 **User Responsibility:**

 By using this tool, you acknowledge that:

 - You are responsible for ensuring your use complies with [CCP's EULA](https://community.eveonline.com/support/policies/eve-eula-en/) and [Third-Party Policy](https://support.eveonline.com/hc/en-us/articles/202732751-Third-Party-Applications-and-Other-Software)
 - This tool is provided "as-is" without warranty of any kind
 - The developers are not responsible for any consequences resulting from the use of this software